idmo/truenorth-dillonbeach/src/pages/docs/where-to-find-things.md

 In the upper cupboard to the left of the sink.

+### Coffeemaker &amp; Filters

+The coffeemaker is on the counter.
+It has a reusable coffee filter.
+Please dispose of the grounds in the garbage can. **Do not put coffee grounds down the sink.**

 ### Silverware

 Spoons, forks, knives are in the drawer to the left of the sink.